heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-06-xml-serialization-deserialization-helper.md

 > "Data at the root level is invalid.
 Line 1, position 1."

-In the beginning of writing this helper class, I have encountered with this kind of exception message when I tried to deserialize the XML string.
+In the beginning of writing this helper class, I have encountered with that kind of exception message when I tried to deserialize the XML string.
 After I did some researches on Google, I found a [blog](http://www.ipreferjim.com/2014/09/data-at-the-root-level-is-invalid-line-1-position-1/) that explained the root cause and detailed solution.
 That bug is known as **BOM**, a Unicode character used to signal the endianness (byte order) of a text file or stream.

-Below is the code snippet fix that I have applied inside serializing method before outputting to XML string in order to resolve the issue:
+Below is the fix code that I have applied inside serializing method before outputting to XML string in order to resolve the issue as stated above:

 ```csharp
 string _byteOrderMarkUtf8 = Encoding.UTF8.GetString(Encoding.UTF8.GetPreamble());